RIT-EVT/rampup/targets/phase1/GPIO.md

 ### Usage
 The last thing you need to know about templates are how to use them.

-When you call the template, the parameters in the less than and greater than symbols will go after the declaration in less than and greater than symbols, and any values in the parenthesis will follow in parentheses of their own, like this:
+When you call the template, the parameters in the `< >` that follow "template" will go after the declaration in `< >`, and any values in the parameter parenthesis after the function name, in this case "getGPIO", will follow in parentheses of their own, like this:

 ```cpp
 // Declaration